dheerajvs/art-gallery/src/pages/about.md

       for taking the time to execute the painting with ultimate perfection and passion.
     title: Shobha Srinivasan
+  - place: 'Doctor, Imphal'
+    quote: >-
+      As an art lover, I fall easily in love with paintings.
+But honestly, my passion to learn painting was lit up the moment I saw Sowmya's paintings.
+      The brilliant colours in her paintings are simply amazing.
+I consider myself extremely fortunate to have learnt the first strokes of my brush under her guidance.
+Thank you Sowmya, you are my angel.
+    title: Dr. Matou
+  - place: Lecturer
+    quote: >-
+      Sowmya is an extremely talented and professional artist.
+Her passion for art is clearly evident in her work.
+She is highly organized, detail oriented and well versed in various painting and art styles including oil paintings, water colors, murals, tanjore, kalamkari, miniatures, and zentangles.
+Having been her student for long, I am fascinated with her way of work and the end product.
+She is truly an inspiring artist.
+    title: Amrutha D
+  - place: 'Detroit, USA'
+    quote: >-
+      Bought Toy Seller oil painting from Sowmya.
+The painting is beautiful!
+The Toy Seller lady in the painting looks real and alive.
+The color choices are perfect.
+One of the best oil paintings that I have purchased for my collection.
+She is a very talented artist.
+Would definitely recommend her work.
+    title: Arjun Yetukuri
 ---
 Born and brought up in Bangalore, Sowmya had always shown precocious talent in the fields of art and athletics.
 She forayed into fine-arts at the age of ten and has never stopped learning.